elukuro/goheru-markdown-blog-react/src/article/06-some-git-command-that-might-you-dont-know.md

 ---
-title: "Some git command that you might don't know"
+title: "Git commands you might not know"
 date: "26 Feb 2021"
 ---

-As a developer we depend on git for our work, we might know and familliar with some of git command such as `git init` `git push` `git commit` `git clone` and bunch of other git command, but here I share you some git command that might be usefull for you and I think some of you never use it before.
+Most developers use git when working (rightly so, since it is a very reliable platform for version control and community sourcing).
+As such, most of us are familiar with popular git commands such as `git init` , `git push` , `git commit` , `git clone` etc. Here are a few more commands that arent as well known but just as useful:

 ## 1 Switch to previous branch

-you can use `git checkout -` for switching from your current branch to previous branch, it will make your work easier when working in multiple branch
+you can use `git checkout -` for switching from your current branch to the previous branch, it will make work easier when working with multiple branches
 ```
 git branch
     development